seanpringle/factropy/README.md

 * **Ropeways**.
 Like these https://en.wikipedia.org/wiki/Material_ropeway .
 They're a long-distance logistics alternative to trains for transporting ore from remote outposts, that can be built over hills and across water depending on cable span.
 The buckets travel at around 10 metres up in the air, well above other entities.

 * **Drone flight paths**.
-The equivalent of construction/logistic robots, these guys have slightly more realistic flight paths to contend with 3D terrain and entities, and as a result certain limitations that would be seen as nerfing Factorio's robots.
+The equivalent of construction/logistic robots, these guys have slightly more realistic flight paths to contend with 3D terrain and entities, and as a result have certain limitations that would be seen as nerfing Factorio's robots.

 * **Combat**.
 Gun turrets can fire in any direction including upward so some sort of aerial enemy seems logical.